England's Sciver goes top of all-rounder rankings

 Her form with the bat has lifted her to second in the International Cricket Council (ICC) batting rankings, behind only Australia's Alyssa Healy.

-Healy scored a stunning 170 in the final to set up Australia's 71-run win.
+Healy scored a stunning 170 off 138 deliveries in the final to set up Australia's 71-run win.

 Sciver has replaced Ellyse Perry, who missed two of Australia's final three matches with a back injury, at the top of the all-rounder rankings.